ger-benjamin/lyrx-to-sld-tester/README.md

 npm test
 ```

+Then use an IDE to debug results.
+If the `lyrx` file is converted successfully to
+`sld` (even if the test fail), you can check the output in ./test/sldResults.

 You'll also have to:
  - Convert a file with the lyrx2sld project, and add the input (`.lyrx`), outputs (GeoStyler `.json`, and `.sld`) in
    the `test/data` folder.